Menu

 echo "OPENAI_API_KEY=sk-your-key-here" > .env

-Load it at the start of your script with load_dotenv().
-This reads the .env file and sets each line as an environment variable.
+At the top of your script, run load_dotenv().
+It scans the .env file and loads each key-value pair as an environment variable.

 python